schance995/stylish-shell/README.md

 # Style Your Shell With Swagger!

 The Linux shell can be a cold, dark, lonely place.
-It only takes a little software to make it a brighter, colorful, and user-friendly place.
+It only takes a little software to make it brighter, colorful, and newbie-friendly.
 This workshop will spruce up your Linux console experience with the Fish shell and software that provides additional functionalities beyond the Coreutils.
-We'll also learn how to install software outside the Ubuntu repositories, as well as some choice software.
+We'll also learn how to install software outside the Ubuntu repositories, as well as some useful command-line tools.

-All software installed today is free (as in beer and freedom) and open source!
-Please take a moment to appreciate the free software community for developing tools that respect the user's freedom.
+All software installed today is free (as in money and freedom) and open source!
+Please take a moment to appreciate the free software community for developing 0-cost tools that respect the user's freedom.

 ## Prerequisities